simeononsecurity/simeononsecurity.ch/.clinerules/09-hugo-shortcodes-and-partials.md

 lazy-batching/click-to-expand rewrite and had none of its fixes.
 Confirmed dead via `grep -rn "image-carousel\|image_carousel" content/ layouts/ static/_redirects` before deleting.

+## Donate/Sponsor Button CSS Had a Stale Duplicate in `style-base.css` (Fixed 2026-09)

+`layouts/partials/donatebutton.html` (the fixed floating "Support SimeonOnSecurity" CTA, rendered via `extended_footer.html` on every page) had two real problems: it used the identical `position: fixed; bottom: 20px; left: 20px; z-index: 9999` coordinates as every floating ad partial (`stscollective`, `eyespy`, `rayhunter`, `flockyou`, `signalandsteel`, `audible`, `bitdefender`, `presearch`, etc.), so on any viewport >= 901px (where those ads are visible) the donate button and the floating ad rendered stacked in the exact same corner; and its hover state swapped the brand pink background for a flat gray (`var(--background-secondary)`), losing the CTA's visual identity on interaction.

+**The fix looked simple (rewrite the inline `<style>` block in the partial) but a second, independent bug made the first build of the fix appear to silently fail**:
+`themes/soshellofriend/assets/style-base.css` (loaded render-blocking on every page via `prepended_head.html`) had its own stale, legacy copy of `.sponsor-button` / `.sponsor-button a` rules using the old flat-gray-hover, non-offset styling.
+Because that selector (`.sponsor-button a`, specificity 0,1,1) is more specific than the partial's new `.sponsor-button-link` class selector (0,1,0), it kept winning regardless of the two stylesheets' load order, so the built HTML still showed the old CSS text after the partial was edited. **Lesson: when a component's styling doesn't seem to update after editing its partial's own `<style>` block, grep every theme-level CSS file (`themes/soshellofriend/assets/*.css`) for the same class name before assuming the edit didn't take effect** — a leftover duplicate rule elsewhere in the cascade can win purely on specificity, independent of document order.
+Fixed by deleting the stale block from `style-base.css` and leaving a comment pointing back at the partial as the single source of truth.

+**Also fixed while investigating**: `.sponsor-button` now offsets to `bottom: 296px` at `min-width: 901px` (the breakpoint where the floating ad partials switch from `display:none` to visible) so the two CTAs stack vertically instead of overlapping, gained a `max-width` so the long i18n label (`support_button_text`, up to ~48 chars in English) can't overflow a narrow viewport, gained a `:focus-visible` outline and a `prefers-reduced-motion` guard (this was the first use of that media query anywhere in the theme's CSS), and the dead `@media (max-width: 767px) { .sponsor-button a::after { margin: auto; } }` rule (targeted a `::after` pseudo-element that never existed in the markup) was removed entirely.

+**Caution for anyone re-running a full local Hugo build while investigating a CSS/asset issue**: do NOT `rm -rf resources/_gen` before rebuilding.
+Unlike `resources/_gen/assets` (gitignored), `resources/_gen/images` is intentionally committed to git as a build-cache artifact (see `.clinerules/13-image-webp-conversion-pipeline.md`).
+Deleting it and rebuilding regenerates thousands of files that git then reports as locally modified/deleted; recover with `git checkout -- resources/` immediately after the rebuild completes, before committing anything else.
+A cold-cache rebuild (no `resources/_gen`) also takes roughly 2x as long (~240s vs ~110s locally) since every image variant gets reprocessed from scratch instead of reused from cache.

 ## Hugo Content File Conventions for This Site

 - All content lives in `content/`.
 Articles use `content/articles/<slug>/index.en.md`.